omariio/luigi/readme.md

 which means those are the urls I visit while developing locally.

 You need to Mongo running to start the server.
 I usually use

 ```
 sudo mongod
 ```

 If that doesn't work, make sure mongo is installed.

+You can have clients render data server-side or client-side, it's whatever you're comfortable with.